bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 The second was that one of the metadata columns had a secondary index defined.
 This index was no longer used, but was left because removing the index would require locking the entire table.
 Vanilla MySQL optimizes secondary index writes using the [change buffer](https://dev.mysql.com/doc/refman/5.6/en/innodb-change-buffer.html), which caches changes to secondary indexes in memory.

-> Unlike clustered indexes, secondary indexes are usually nonunique, and inserts into secondary indexes happen in a relatively random order.
+> "Unlike clustered indexes, secondary indexes are usually nonunique, and inserts into secondary indexes happen in a relatively random order.
 Similarly, deletes and updates may affect secondary index pages that are not adjacently located in an index tree.
-Merging cached changes at a later time, when affected pages are read into the buffer pool by other operations, avoids substantial random access I/O that would be required to read secondary index pages into the buffer pool from disk.
+Merging cached changes at a later time, when affected pages are read into the buffer pool by other operations, avoids substantial random access I/O that would be required to read secondary index pages into the buffer pool from disk."
 > — MySQL 5.6 Reference Manual

 Unfortunately, the shared storage architecture of Aurora means that the change buffer had to be disabled.
 There is no way to cache changes to secondary indexes on the writer since the readers can't directly access the writer's buffer pool.
 This meant that by removing secondary index updates, we were able to substantially reduce I/O operations.